SEMICeu/EU-wide-Registry-of-Semantic-Models/SR-dev/enricher/doc/enricher.md

      ```python create_db.py```

+6) There is a configuration file config.yaml that describes:
+    - the endpoint for api for synonyms (altervista and datamuse)
+    - the 3 endpoints for the api classify, synonyms and translate, used by the 3 respective Prefect tasks
+    - the datathemes taxonomy used by the classify api

 ## Execution
 0) Make sure you can access the Hugging face models page https://huggingface.co/models, that is used by the application to download first the list of machine learning models for translation
 1) run the prefect server to monitor the execution: